Go Back

 STRETCH AND FOLD METHOD: This is the first type of stretch.
 First, wet your hands before proceeding as it will make it easier to handle the dough.
 Work your way around the dough like you are looking at clock.
 Perform a fold at 12, 3, 6 and 9 o’clock by pulling the dough up and over to the other side of the bowl.
 Cover with a tea towel for 10 minutes.

-• COIL METHOD: This is the second type of stretch.
+COIL METHOD: This is the second type of stretch.
 Wet your hands again.
 Gently loosen the edges of the dough by pulling it away from the sides of the bowl.
 Place your fingertips under the dough, so that you can pick it up in the middle.
 Allow the dough to unstick from the bowl and fold using its own weight, while you support the middle.
 Turn the bowl 90° and repeat to perform another coil fold.
-Do this method 3 more times, 10 minutes apart.
-With each set of folds, the dough gluten structure gets stronger, making it easier to lift and fold.
-Because this method was recently adapted to the recipe, see the full coil method shown in my "Everything Bagel Focaccia" recipe video.
+Do the coil method 3 more times, 10 minutes apart.

 • Coat the entire focaccia and bowl with oil, about 3 Tablespoons.
 Cover the bowl with plastic wrap and a tea towel.
-Let it rise in a warm spot at room temperature for at least 1 to 1 ½ hours or in the refrigerator for 4 to 12 hours.
+Let it rise in a warm spot at room temperature for at least 1 to 1 ½ hours or in the refrigerator for anywhere between 2 hours or up to overnight.
 Read more about my alternative rising schedules in this blog post.

 Note: This first rise is called bulk fermentation.
 It allows the yeast to ferment the dough, developing flavor and helping the gluten structure form.

 • Remove the plastic wrap.
 Move the bowl back and forth, opening up the bubbles and allowing the dough to breathe.
-Coat a generous layer of olive oil on the bottom of a 9"x13" inch aluminum, non-stick baking pan.
-For good measure, you may also line the bottom with parchment paper prior to drizzling the oil.
+Coat a generous layer of olive oil on the bottom of the pan (either a a 9"x13" inch aluminum, non-stick baking pan).

 • Pour the dough into the pan.
 The dough may seem to "deflate" but don't fret.
 Fold the dough into thirds, rotate 90 degrees so that the dough is in line with the pan and flip over, revealing the smoother side on top.
 Gently spread the dough into the corners with your fingertips but don't force it.
 It will spread more in the second rise.